Thunder vs. Suns odds, prediction, time: 2026 NBA playoff picks, April 25 best bets by proven model

 SportsLine's model reveals its Oklahoma City Thunder vs. Phoenix Suns Game 3 picks with Jalen Williams (hamstring) out for OKC

 Tipoff from Mortgage Matchup Center in Phoenix is set for 3:30 p.m.
 ET.
-The Thunder lead the all-time postseason series 14-13, and have won each of the past four playoff meetings with the Suns.
-The Thunder are 9.5-point favorits in the latest Thunder vs. Suns odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
+The Thunder are 9.5-point favorites in the latest Thunder vs. Suns odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
+OKC is -403 to win (risk $403 to win $100) on the money line.
 Before making any Suns vs. Thunder picks, check out the Thunder vs. Suns predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.